KabukiStarship/Script2/_Spec/Data/Types.md

 #### Variable Byte Lengths

 Variable Byte Length (VBL) Types 1 to 2048 bytes long are created when the five Least Significant bits of any 16-bit ASCII Type are 0.
 The size is calculated by shifting the byte to the right 5 bits (i.e. shift bit_5 into bit-0).

+#### Custom Types

+Custom Types CTA through CTL are implementation defined and may be 8, 16, 32, 64, or 128-bits wide.
+Custom types must be sorted descending by width, which is reverse order from POD types 1 through 18.
+All custom types except for 8-bit custom types can be deleted, which would make all of the custom data types 8-bit, hence why they are reverse sorted.

+Custom Types are set by defining the last custom type index of that size such that `CT0 = 31 >= CT1 >= CT2 >= CT3 >= CT4 >= CT5 > 19`.
+When the machine is configured these values are CT0_STOP, CT1_STOP, CT2_STOP, CT3_STOP, CT4_STOP, and CT5_STOP respectively.
+After the machine has been configured the codes then turn into integer values _CT0, _CT1, _CT2, _CT3, _CT4, and _CT5.

+To delete all 128-bit custom types set CT4_STOP to BOL (19).
+To delete all 64-bit custom types set CT3_STOP to CT4_STOP.
+To delete all 32-bit custom types set CT2_STOP to CT3_STOP.
+To delete all 16-bit custom types set CT1_STOP to CT2_STOP.
+All unspecified custom types are then 8-bit types that cannot be deleted.

 **[<< Previous Section: ASCII Data Specification Overview](./)  |  [Next Section: Numbers >>](Numbers.md)**